aspose-cells/Aspose.Cells-Products/cells/net/viewer/tsv/_index.md

 {{% blocks/products/pf/agp/content h2="How to View TSV File Using C#" %}}

- In order to view TSV file, weвЂ™ll use
+ In order to view TSV file, we’ll use
  [Aspose.Cells for .NET](https://products.aspose.com/cells/net)
  API which is a feature-rich, powerful and easy to use API for C# platform to be used with any Viewer.
 Open [NuGet](https://www.nuget.org/packages/aspose.cells)